dredremontes/fn_MD_FDA/README.md

 Go to `Graphics > Representations` and under `Drawing Method` select `NewCartoon`.
 The cartoon representation should be displayed now and the water and ions should be hidden.

 Now go to `Extensions > VMD Preferences` and go to the Custom tab.
 Click `New` and name it "pf_loaduser".
-In the "code" box, write the following lines:
+In the "code" box, write the following lines, but replacing the "path/to/pf_loaduser.tcl" with the location of the `pf_loaduser.tcl` script.
+This script is available in the `fn_MD_FDA` directory.
+In my local PC, I moved the `pf_loaduser.tcl` file to `"C:/Program Files/VMD/plugins/WIN64/tcl/pf_loaduser.tcl"`.
 ```
-source "C:/Program Files/VMD/plugins/WIN64/tcl/pf_loaduser.tcl"
+source "path/to/pf_loaduser.tcl"
 package require pf_loaduser
 ```
 Click "Update" and then "Push All Settings to VMD".
 Close out of the VMD Preferences Panel.